wb55555/bmp2txt/README.md

 ### Function
 - Read 1, 4, 8 or 24bit's .bmpfile.
 - Show datas of bmpfliehead and bmpfliehead in the terminal.
-- Output all of the bmpflie's datas in a .txtfile.
+- Output all of the .bmpflie's datas in a .txtfile.

 ### Dependencies
 - C++ language